Skip to content

 Q: Can the pupils leave out a question and move on to the next one?

-A: Yes, and this is preferable to them giving a false or untrue answer.
-If pupils are in doubt, they should be reminded that their answers cannot be traced back to them; the survey is anonymous.
+A:Yes, and this is preferable to them giving an inaccurate answer.
+If students are in doubt, they should be reminded that their answers cannot be traced back to them; their names date of birth and address are not asked.

 Q: How much does it cost to take part?